Question: On the Chase Freedom®, do you get points on everything without restrictions?

 In a fashion that would make Monty Hall proud, you don't have to settle for the cash.
 You can actually swap some of your points for travel gift certificates or other rewards at a slightly better redemption rate than a penny per point.

-- Bonus offers cap earnings after $1,500 in purchases.
+- Bonus offers cap earnings after $1,500 in combined purchases.
 Chase lets cardholders enroll in seasonal bonus offers that can increase earnings to 5 percent of each purchase in qualifying categories.
-However, those bonus points stop accruing once you've reached $1,500 in spending in a featured category.
+However, those bonus points stop accruing once you've made up to $1,500 in combined purchases.
 Both the clock and the category list reset every three months.

 - You need to activate your bonus each quarter to be eligible for the bonus categories.
 In order to earn in the seasonal bonus categories you will need to enroll, or activate your bonus each quarter.
 So mark your calendar to remind yourself.